truedat101/jumbosocket/README.txt

 Known Issues
 * Doesn't work in Firefox 4.0 (and maybe in 3.0).
 * Missing test cases ...
 I test manually.
 I would like to try out Jasmine or one of these other test frameworks.
+* Not sure how to keep the versioning of socket.io up to date.
+If you install Socket.IO from NPM, then you may get a later version.
+Since Socket.IO documentation is very minimal outside of the code, it is tricky for me here.
+I have to keep the client side library for socket.io up to date.
+Probably worth hosting all of the socket client library version hosted on a CDN so that we can reference them by URL.

 Suggestions and Questions:
 * Post them on the google group.
 I don't really know anything about socket.io and while proficient in node.js, I am not a JS developer by trade, so there are surely better and more efficient ways to code.
 Send me your ideas.